 19.3.2 Process and Procedure

-A CBTAC receives a VR1800, Self-Employment Referral Form and service authorization.
-The VR1800 includes any documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff.
+A CBTAC receives a VR5000, Referral For Provider Services and service authorization.
+The VR5000 includes any documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff.

 The CBTAC will assist the customer in completing the VR1801, Customer Profile and Self-Employment Exploration.